 Front row: Matthew Gibson, Tara Watson, Ralph Bradburd, Quamrul Ashraf, Stephen Sheppard, and Sara LaLumia; Second row: Neal Rappaport, Sarah Jacobson, Matthew Chao, and Gerard Caprio; Third row: Peter Pedroni, Jon Bakija, Lara Shore-Sheppard, William Gentry, and Steven Nafziger; Back row: Mikael Svensson, Ashok Rai, Peter Montiel, Will Olney, David Zimmerman, and Kenneth Kuttner.
 Faculty not pictured: Michael Samson, Lucie Schmidt, Greg Phelan, Anand Swamy, Susan Godlonton, David Love, Roger Bolton, Michael Fortunato, and Peter S. Heller.

 Economics is the most popular major at Williams.
-With more than 25 active faculty and a focus on both teaching and research, we offer a diverse and innovative curriculum and are a leader among U.S. college economics departments.
-We also operate the Center for Development Economics, which offers a one-year master’s degree in policy economics for early-career public servants from developing and transitional countries, and we contribute to Williams’ interdisciplinary Political Economy program.
-Read more here.
+With more than 25 active faculty and a focus on both teaching and research, we are considered a leader among U.S. college economics departments.
+We offer a diverse and innovative curriculum, and we contribute to Williams’ interdisciplinary Political Economy program.
+We also operate the Center for Development Economics, which offers a one-year master’s degree in policy economics for early-career public servants from developing and transitional countries.
+Read more about us here.